VegardMosand/PST/README.md

 # WIP!
-Public "Secure" Transportation chat service
+Jobber fortsatt på dette, men ta gjerne en titt på koden.

 ## TODO
 - There is a lot of overhead in the size of the serialized struct